-In the midst of the general disorder in Mosul, former regime elements began to organize themselves into an insurgency.
-Demonstrators appeared in the streets with pro-Saddam and anti-Kurd banners and Iraqi flags calling for the withdrawal of American troops from Iraq.
-At various mosques throughout the city, clerics called for unity and opposition to the American presence as former Ba'athists and military personnel met and began to organize for resistance.
-Higher-level Iraqi generals fled to Tikrit and across the border to Syria, where they continue to organize and support the insurgency.
+General Hospital.14 The general disorder was compounded by the various fault lines in the city that the few SOF present could do little to contain.
+Kurds fought Arabs; pro-Saddam Arabs fought anti-Saddam Arabs; and they all blamed each other for the disorder.15 of American troops from Iraq.22 At various mosques throughout the city, clerics called for unity and opposition to the American presence as former Ba'athists and military personnel met and began to organize for resistance.23 Higher-level Iraqi generals fled to Tikrit and across the border to Syria, where they continue to organize and support the insurgency.
 Clashes between American military forces working with Kurdish peshmerga and an embryonic insurgency became increasingly frequent.
-Toward the end of the first week after U.S. forces arrived in Mosul, 31 Iraqis were killed and another 150 were injured in these confrontations.
-In the most damaging incident, Mashaan al-Jiburi, an allegedly corrupt opposition leader who had been in exile in Syria for years, appeared outside of the local Ba'ath office, where U.S. soldiers were working.
+Toward the end of the first week after U.S. forces arrived in Mosul, 31 Iraqis were killed and another 150 were injured in these confrontations.24 In the most damaging incident, Mashaan al-Jiburi, an allegedly corrupt opposition

+The Arab-Kurd fault line proved most problematic.
+The Sunni Arabs had dominated the Iraqi government and the city of Mosul in Saddam's time and they stood the most to lose from the war in general.
+In Mosul, the general unease among Sunni Arabs was exacerbated by the widespread presence and activities of Kurdish civilians and militias.
+16 Lt.
+Col. Robert Waltemeyer, commander of the SOF contingent leader who had been in exile in Syria for years, appeared outside of the local Ba'ath office where U.S. soldiers were working.
 He declared himself Mosul's governor, implying that the occupation forces had appointed him.
-U.S. soldiers came under fire and subsequently returned fire in the ensuing riot, killing a dozen Iraqis and injuring over a dozen more.
+U.S. soldiers came under fire and subsequently returned fire in the ensuing riot, killing a dozen Iraqis and injuring over a dozen more.25